campbell-r-e/EtherWave-Archive/SETUP.md

-# GEKHoosier QSO Suite - Setup Guide
+# EtherWave Archive - Setup Guide

-Complete setup instructions for the Indiana-themed ham radio logging system with dark mode support for developers and system administrators.
+Complete setup instructions for the professional ham radio logging system with dark mode support for developers and system administrators.

 ## Table of Contents